aparna0522/SQL-and-NoSQL-Database-from-Scratch-APV-Database/README.md

   ```

 #### Remove Operation
-- remove (delete) existing entry in the table
+- remove (delete) an existing entry in the table
   ```
   remove from table country-by-abbreviation provided id in [246, 247];
   remove from table country-by-abbreviation provided id = 248;